-Comic Relief does not endorse any Contribution or any opinion, statement, or advice expressed by users of our Platforms wherever it may appear.
+Comic Relief does not endorse any Contribution, conduct or any opinion, statement, or advice expressed by users of our Platforms wherever it may appear.
 Comic Relief does not oversee, monitor or moderate any interactive service we provide on our Platforms.
 If you believe that any Contribution does not accord with the Contribution Rules (as defined below), please contact us.
 To the fullest extent permitted by law, Comic Relief expressly disclaims all liability in connection with any Contributions made by users of our Platforms wherever it may appear.

 If you make use of a feature that allows you to upload content to our Platforms, or to make contact with Comic Relief, you must comply with the following (the “Contribution Rules”):

 Contributions must comply with applicable laws and regulations;